ruggeri/tech-notes/randos/automotive/engines/diesel-and-otto.md

       stall it (engine stops running).
 - **TODO**: I don't think I talk about how diesel doesn't need spark plugs, and what that means.
+- Summary:
+  - Diesel always looks better in terms of MPG because petrol because diesel has higher energy content.
+Diesel might have ~13% more energy per liter.
+  - Diesel used to have higher thermal efficiency, mostly because of compression.
+Petrol engines closed the gap, through a variety of techniques, but maybe especially greater expansion ratio (and higher compression).
+  - In many countries diesel is cheaper than gasoline per liter.
+But globally, petrol tends to be cheaper by liter.
+And in the United States, petrol is significantly cheaper.
+Possibly biggest driver is tax policy.
+Depends on what refining is done in the region, the quality of the oil produced in the region.
+  - In terms of cost per mile, in different countries petrol or diesel might be cheaper.
+It really depends.
+    - It also depends on how much power you want.
+A diesel car is going to generally be less performant; its fuel economy should be compared to low performance petrol vehicles...
+  - Diesel produces a little bit less CO2 per mile.
+Comparing by liter is not a complete picture.
+    - Diesel has more energy per liter.
+But burning a liter also produces more CO2.
+    - And you also must take into account thermal efficiency of the diesel cycle.
+    - In total, diesel runs ~5-15% better CO2 per mile.
 - Sources:
   - https://www.youtube.com/watch?v=tDoPSofACAE D4A TO REVIEW.
 Studies
     unique advantages of diesel in industrial context, and weaknesses of